Share this post on:

 • You also satisfy your need for connection

-However, if you’re not growing and evolving psychologically, you feel dissatisfied and unfulfilled, and you don’t know why.
+However, if you’re not growing and evolving psychologically, you will feel dissatisfied and unfulfilled, and you will not know why.

-Learn more about when the need for Growth is important to you.
+Learn more about when the need for Growth is essential to you.

 When the Need for Contribution is Important to You